swarm64/s64da-benchmark-toolkit/README.md

 executor.
 In this example, the query timeout is set to `30min`.
 Queries 18, 20, and 21 will not execute.
 Additionally, the database parameters `max_parallel_workers` will change to 96 and `max_parallel_workers_per_gather` will change to `32`.

-Any change to the database configuration is applied before the benchmark starts and are reverted after the benchmark completes.
+To perform changes to the database configuration, the user needs to have superuser privileges.
+Any change to the database configuration is applied before the benchmark starts to the whole system.
+If any change was applied, after the benchmark completes the whole database configuration is reset to the PostgreSQL configuration files.